Messaging

 Mentions

-Mentions enable pointing a user to a specific part of a document.
+Mentions enable pointing a user who explicitly has access to the document at specific part of a document that you want them to be aware of.
 See The Text Editor > Mentions.